-Fergus Murray at the Scottish Autism Research Group 2023 Meeting.
+Fergus Murray’s keynote at the Scottish Autism Research Group 2023 Conference.

 Watch the video here.
 Shorter clips are also included below, illustrated with flowing water.